Strabismus and amblyopia in children (squint and lazy eye)

 - How does vision develop?

-- What is childhood strabismus?
+- What causes strabismus?

-- How can a strabismus affect vision?
+- How can strabismus affect vision?

 - How is strabismus and amblyopia detected?